Partnership Employment Header Logo

 The New Don’t Ask, Don’t Tell: “What Were You Making at Your Last Job?”

 Marital status, kids, nationality, medical status, age, faith – most hiring managers know that asking job candidates questions about any of these topics violates Title VII of the Civil Rights Act.
-The Act, which helps to protect workers against discrimination and barriers to job opportunities, can be complicated, which is why HR and anyone […]
+The Act, which helps to protect workers against discrimination and barriers to job opportunities, can be complicated, which is why HR and anyone involved […]

 Read More